Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 ## Canvas Events
-All custom events are prefixed with `advanced-canvas:` and can be listened to using `app.workspace.on` (Just like the default events).
+All custom events are prefixed with `advanced-canvas:` and can be listened to using `app.workspace.on` (Just like the default events). <br>
 Check out the list of events [here](https://github.com/Developer-Mike/obsidian-advanced-canvas/blob/main/src/events.ts).

 ## Settings